eichinger-matthew/political_canvassing/README.md

 # political_canvassing
 Algorithm to find how best to assign canvassers to residents to maximize electoral vote shares

-# repository is split into (1) .R files for running the model, (2) .RData objects with algorithm outcomes, and (3) a .pdf file for the paper.
-Very raw
+The repository is split into (1) .R files for running the model, (2) .RData objects with algorithm outcomes, and (3) a (very raw) .pdf file for the paper

-# NOTE ABOUT RUNTIME
+# Idea

+There are plenty of scholarly papers that study how political parties operate canvassing campaigns in the real world.
+They mostly detail how campaigns choose stratgies, the tactics they use to reach people, and how they attract donations.
+Strangely, however, there are no scholarly papers that study how political canvassing - an individual part of a broader campaign strategy - should take place, given that a party has information on their constituents and their canvassers.
+Is this an oversight?
+Or do parties have a solid heuristic for canvassing that negates the need to build a canvassing algorithm?
+This projects tests this idea by creating a novel canvassing algorithm and calculating performance diagnostics.

+# Note about runtime

-the 'fast multi-person' assignment method runs pretty quickly - less than a minute on my graphics card, which is a 2070. the 'slow single-person' assignment method runs pretty slowly - more than half an hour (maybe an hour?)
+The 'fast multi-person' assignment method runs pretty quickly - less than a minute on my graphics card, which is a 2070.
+The 'slow single-person' assignment method runs pretty slowly - more than half an hour (maybe an hour?)

 The marginal gains from the fast multi-person method outweight the marginal gains from the slow single-person method, in my opinion.
 Lets you do more exploration

-# FILES
+# Files

 aside from the master_script_canvassing.R script, the .R files are the individual components of the master script. they do narrow but key parts of the analysis.